Voldemorten/clipboard-text-replacer/README.md

 ## Installation

-As the extension is currently pending review on the Chrome Webstore, you can install it manually as an unpackaged extension.
+You can find the extension [here](https://chrome.google.com/webstore/detail/clipboard-text-replacer/hnaikeeiankndnciadgkjokbopnehbfl), but if you wish to, you can install it manually as an unpackaged extension.
 Follow the steps below to install:

 1. Clone the repository: Open your terminal and run the following command:
     ```